+Section 4.
 Vacation pay shall be at the rate which the employee is receiving at the time vacation is taken.

+Section 5.
 Vacation Time Off Maximum.
-Employees may accumulate maximum vacation balances not to exceed the statutory limits in accordance with RCW 43.01.040 (currently two hundred eighty (280) hours).
+Employees may accumulate maximum vacation balances not to exceed the statutory limits in accordance with RCW 43.01.040 (currently two hundred forty (240) hours).
 However, there are two (2) exceptions that allow vacation time off to accumulate above the maximum:

-- A. If an employee's request for vacation time off is denied by the Appointing Authority or designee, and the employee has not exceeded the vacation time off maximum (currently two hundred eighty (280) hours), the Employer shall grant an extension for each month that the Employer defers the employee's request for vacation time off. - B. An employee may also accumulate vacation time off days in excess of the statutory limit (currently two hundred eighty (280) hours) as long as the employee uses the excess balance prior to their anniversary date.
+- A. If an employee's request for vacation time off is denied by the Appointing Authority or designee, and the employee has not exceeded the vacation time off maximum (currently two hundred forty (240) hours), the Employer shall grant an extension for each month that the Employer defers the employee's request for vacation time off. - B. An employee may also accumulate vacation time off days in excess of the statutory limit (currently two hundred forty (240) hours) as long as the employee uses the excess balance prior to their anniversary date.
 Any time off in excess of the maximum that is not deferred in advance of its accrual as described above, will be lost on the employee's anniversary date (time off service date).

+Section 6.
 An employee may voluntarily donate eligible vacation time off to another employee under the University Shared Leave Program (APS 45.10).
 Upon notification by UW Human Resources that the donated time off is approved, the vacation hours will be deducted from the donor's current vacation time off balance.

+Section 7.
 In the event that the University cancels an employee's scheduled and approved vacation, leaving no time to reschedule such vacation before the employee's maximum balance will be reached, the employee's vacation balance will be permitted to exceed the allowable maximum and the employee will continue to accrue vacation for a period of up to six (6) months if such exemption is approved.

+Section 8.
 In the event of an employee's death the cash equivalent of any accrued vacation time off shall be paid to the legal beneficiary in accordance with the law.

+Section 9.
 Any employee who has been employed for at least six (6) continuous months, who either resigns or is terminated by the University shall be entitled to accrued vacation separation pay.

-Article 25: Miscellaneous Leave
+Article 25 - Miscellaneous Leave

+Section 1.
 The University shall allow paid time off to permit an employee to take an examination for a University position, serve as a member of a jury, or perform other civil duties as subpoenaed.

+Section 2.
 Employees who receive compensation for performing civil duties during working hours shall retain their regular salary.

-Five (5) days of bereavement time off shall be granted for each occurrence when an employee is required to be absent from work due to a loss of pregnancy or because of the death of a member of an employee's family as defined in Section 4.
+Section 3.
+Three (3) days of bereavement time off shall be granted for each occurrence when an employee is required to be absent from work because of the death of a member of an employee's family as defined in Section 4.